-What is a vulvoplasty?
+What is a vaginoplasty?

-Zero depth vaginoplasty or vulvoplasty, is one of the gender affirming pelvic surgery options for people who want the appearance of a vulva.
-After surgery, there won't be a penis or testicles and the person will instead have a vulva.
-There won't be an cavity opening for penetration but there will be a urethral opening for peeing.
-The person will have a clitoris and most people who undergo this procedure can orgasm through clitoral stimulation.
+Vaginoplasty is one of the gender affirming pelvic surgery options for people who want both a vulva and a vagina that is capable of receiving penetration.
+After surgery, there won't be a penis or testicles and the person will instead have a vulva and a vagina.
+The person will have a clitoris and most people who undergo this procedure can orgasm.